 In user interfaces, principles of grouping applied thoughtfully make the perception of layout elements quicker and easier as well as establish the priorities in different levels of interaction.
 Today we are going to consider the similarity principle of grouping widely used in design practice.

-The principle of similarity is grounded in the idea that things which share visual characteristics such as shape, size, color, texture, value or orientation will be seen as belonging together.
+The principle of similarity is grounded in the idea that things that share visual characteristics such as shape, size, color, texture, value or orientation will be seen as belonging together.
 It means that if a person perceives the set of elements, he or she tends to group the ones which have one or several features alike as the related items.
 Therefore, giving different layout elements identic or similar visual features, designers stimulate users to set the appropriate connections and understand the whole scheme faster.

 Similarity can be based on various visual parameters such as color, shape, size, and orientation.
 Let’s check some practical examples of interfaces designed by Tubik team.

 Here’s the common example of applying color similarity in the simple calendar app.
 The letters marking the days of the week on the calendar screen are visually grouped with one color which is different from the colors used for the numbers in the calendar grid.
 Therefore, the quick glance is enough to separate these types of symbols – color simplifies the process of the first scanning.
 The next level of color similarity takes place in the field of numbers: the dates on the week which the user has chosen look brighter while the other dates of the month look more faded.
 The key interactive zones are colored brightly and present the visual accent which is instantly noticeable and cannot be missed.
-So, color enables the designer to make the easy path of navigation for a user with effective visual hierarchy via the principle of grouping.
+So, color enables the designer to make the easy path of navigation for a user with an effective visual hierarchy via the principle of grouping.

 One more example here shows how grouping by color can be applied effectively for the copy in graphical interfaces.
 You can see the screen of a to-do app where the position which is already marked as done is featured in different color compared to the tasks that are in progress.
 It enables the user to scan the list quickly and group the kinds of tasks in split seconds.

 More complex application of grouping principle by color is marking categories and blocks of content.
-It works very well in the interfaces full of various content organized on several levels such as, let’s say, blogs, e-commerce or educational resources etc. Color markers simplify navigation and keep the consistency of design enabling users to remember the color prompts and find the content they want easily.
+It works very well in the interfaces full of various content organized on several levels such as, let’s say, blogs, e-commerce or educational resources, etc. Color markers simplify navigation and keep the consistency of design enabling users to remember the color prompts and find the content they want easily.
 The example above shows the blog app applying this principle: various posts are organized around global categories and marked with colors which you can see on icons, colored tabs on the posts and correspondent quick stats of posts in the user profile.
 The same principle is applied in the Moneywise App shown below.

 This is the educational app devoted to economics: the content is organized into four global categories.
 The color used to mark the category is used as the background color for all the cards belonging to it.
 So, in the process of interaction, it helps users to quickly get oriented where they are.

 Surely, this way of color grouping goes further as it organizes not just the elements on one screen but different screens or pages within all the digital product.
-However, it also corresponds to the Gestalt principles: such an approach allows designers to create interfaces which look and feel consistent and support the general integrity of visual perception from screen to screen, from one interaction to the other.
+However, it also corresponds to the Gestalt principles: such an approach allows designers to create interfaces that look and feel consistent and support the general integrity of visual perception from screen to screen, from one interaction to the other.

 The principle of similarity grouping the elements by size is another cornerstone in creating intuitive and user-friendly interfaces as it establishes the basis for strong visual hierarchy supporting users.
-This approach helps to set the priorities and make the most important content visible.
+This approach helps to set priorities and make the most important content visible.
 Grouping the similar content elements by this principle arranges the connection between them, often faster than a user can read the copy or see all the details.

 The good way to present this principle in action is checking the organization of copy content.